LunarG/gfxreconstruct/HOWTO_meta_quest.md

 settings:

 ```bash

 adb shell "settings put global enable_gpu_debug_layers 1"
 adb shell "settings put global gpu_debug_app com.facebook.igl.shell.openxr.vulkan"
 adb shell "settings put global gpu_debug_layers 'VK_LAYER_LUNARG_gfxreconstruct'"
 ```

+NOTE: You can also just log into `adb shell` and execute the commands as they appear in the quotes if that is easier for you.

-### 4. Set the Capture Options
+### 3. Set the Capture Options

-Now, set the command to capture frames 1-100 so we can see what's happening and write the file to the `/sdcard/Download` folder:
+Now, set the command to capture frames 1-500 so we can see what's happening and write the file to the `/sdcard/Download` folder:

 ```bash